MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> In this paper, we, for the first time, step toward the Open Set TAL (OSTAL) problem and propose a general framework OpenTAL based on Evidential Deep Learning (EDL).
 Specifically, the OpenTAL consists of uncertainty-aware action classification, actionness prediction, and temporal location regression.
 With the proposed importance-balanced EDL method, classification uncertainty is learned by collecting categorical evidence majorly from important samples.
 To distinguish the unknown actions from background video frames, the actionness is learned by the positive-unlabeled learning.
 The classification uncertainty is further calibrated by leveraging the guidance from the temporal localization quality.
 The OpenTAL is general to enable existing TAL models for open set scenarios.

 ### Open-World Learning 2021

+- Open-set 3D Object Detection. [[paper]](https://arxiv.org/abs/2111.08644)
+  - Jun Cen, Peng Yun, Junhao Cai, Michael Yu Wang, Ming Liu. *3DV 2021*
+  - Key Word: 3D Object Detection; Video Anomaly Detection; Discovery of Unseen Instances.
+  - <details><summary>Digest</summary> In this paper, we propose an open-set 3D object detector, which aims to (1) identify known objects, like the closed-set detection, and (2) identify unknown objects and give their accurate bounding boxes.
+Specifically, we divide the open-set 3D object detection problem into two steps: (1) finding out the regions containing the unknown objects with high probability and (2) enclosing the points of these regions with proper bounding boxes.
+The first step is solved by the finding that unknown objects are often classified as known objects with low confidence, and we show that the Euclidean distance sum based on metric learning is a better confidence score than the naive softmax probability to differentiate unknown objects from known objects.
+On this basis, unsupervised clustering is used to refine the bounding boxes of unknown objects.
+The proposed method combining metric learning and unsupervised clustering is called the MLUC network.

 - UBnormal: New Benchmark for Supervised Open-Set Video Anomaly Detection. [[paper]](https://arxiv.org/abs/2111.08644) [[code]](https://github.com/lilygeorgescu/ubnormal)
   - Andra Acsintoae, Andrei Florescu, Mariana-Iuliana Georgescu, Tudor Mare, Paul Sumedrea, Radu Tudor Ionescu, Fahad Shahbaz Khan, Mubarak Shah. *CVPR 2022*